 built before 1974, have six or more apartments,

-and the new rent is below $2,500 per month.
+and the rent upon moving in is below $2,500 per month.
 Apartments can

 also become rent stabilized if a developer utilizes the J-51

 here for a list of buildings in New York City with

 rent-stabilized apartments.
 As of 2011, rent stabilized apartments comprise